 To sum up,

-If you are still not sure where to start with redesigning your website, say HI to our developers, and we will gladly help you.
+If you are still not sure where to start with designing your new website, say HI to our developers, get a free quote and our full service web agency will gladly help you.